A Semester in Florence

 Applicants must have junior status while abroad and a cumulative grade point average of 3.00 or higher.
 Qualified students are encouraged to apply.

 SACI offers several competitive scholarships for semester study abroad.
-One large scholarship and several partial scholarships of $500 to $2,500 are available.
-A committee at SACI confers awards based on a combination of need and merit.
 You will need to have filed a FAFSA form to be considered and to obtain an SAR report from MICA's Financial Aid office to submit with your study abroad application.
 (See MICA's Financial Aid office for more information about filing a FAFSA.)
-Be sure to check with International Affairs to confirm the SACI scholarship application deadline, which may be earlier than the regular semester study abroad application deadline.
+Be sure to confirm the SACI scholarship application deadline, which may be earlier than the regular semester study abroad application deadline.

 MICA @ SACI: An Honors Program in Italy (Florence)